Find Trade Colleges

 The states with the most job growth for Ship Engineer are Maine, Texas, and South Carolina.
 Watch out if you plan on working in Missouri, Indiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-Average Ship Engineers Salary
+Ship Engineer Average Salary

-Ship Engineers make between $40,330 and $123,670 a year.
+The salary for Ship Engineers ranges between about $40,330 and $123,670 a year.

 undefined